 - Sickness develops at school - Students will be sent home for fevers 100 degrees and over.
 Students will be sent home for vomiting and diarrhea.
 Other illness will be monitored on a case by case basis.

 - Students can enter the building at 7:40 for breakfast.
-Students not eating breakfast can enter at 7:45.
-Any adult walking a child into the building must sign-in, in the office.
+Students not eating breakfast can enter at 7:50.
+Any adult walking a child into the building must sign-in.

-- Students being dropped off in the AM - please pull to the end of the sidewalk closest to the west end of the parking lot to drop off students.
+- Students being dropped off in the AM - The South Lot is the only drop-off lot.
+Please pull to the end of the sidewalk closest to the west end of the parking lot to drop off students.
 This will help reduce the traffic jam on TR.
 112. Students cannot be dropped off in the bus lot without prior permission.

 - Students being picked up in the PM - Please only park in the south parking lot.
 If you plan to get out of your car to pick up your child, please park in the parking spaces.
 For student safety, students will not be released to walk through traffic to a parked car.
 If you are in the pick-up lane, please pull up as close to you can to the car in front of you, so we can avoid a back up on 112.
 Cars cannot park along the sidewalk for longer than 15 minutes as it's a fire lane.
 We've been asked to pass that info on to parents.

-- Temporary Transportation Changes - If you need to make a change to how your child is getting home, please call the office prior to 2:15 PM.
+- Temporary Transportation Changes - If you need to make a change in how your child is getting home, please call the office prior to 2:15 PM.

 - Lost and Found - If your child has lost something, please have him/her stop by the office to see if someone has found it.

 - Truancy - The truancy laws have changed.
 The State now requires schools to track the hours a child misses versus the days a child misses.
 This is for all absences, excused or unexcused.
 Click here for further details